 2001 – Sandy & I co-founded The Modern and Traditional Herbalist Guild.

-2007 – We created the original Community Herbalist Program at Pacific Rim College which they unscrupulously stole from us.
-What a way to treat your elders.
+2007 – Don created the original Community Herbalist Program at Pacific Rim College.

 2008 – Don graduated from Northwest Culinary Institute in Vancouver, B.C.